 patrickroque01, CC BY-SA 4.0, via Wikimedia Commons

-RPLL Ninoy Aquino International Airport MVFR
+RPLL Ninoy Aquino International Airport VFR

 About Ninoy Aquino International Airport